jairo-litman/cidoka-lang/readme.md

 **HashMaps/Dicts/Hashes**

-BoludoLang's kv data type is the Hash and it is backed by a go map.
+Cidoka's kv data type is the Hash and it is backed by a go map.
 Like Arrays, they are not typed.
 Hashes take the form:

 `{<expression>:<expression, <expression>:<expression, ....};`